12 Scenic State Parks in Indiana To Explore, One for Each Month of the Year

 Indiana is a gorgeous place to visit or live, and we just can't get enough of its spectacular natural beauty.
-What some might call a "flyover" state is actually a hidden gem filled with wonder and intrigue, and what better way to appreciate this than by visiting its state parks?
-We went ahead and compiled a list of one dozen of the best state parks in Indiana - one for each month of the year - for you to add to your bucket list for 2023.
+What better way to appreciate the Hoosier State than by visiting its many fantastic state parks?
+We went ahead and compiled a list of one dozen of the best state parks in Indiana - one for each month of the year - for you to add to your bucket list for 2026.
 Which of these are your favorites?
 Let us know!

 1. January - Pokagon State Park